Kawshik/Boilerplate-Generator/README.md

 # Boilerplate Generator
 >A simple **Development Environment** to create SASS project's with live-server without any hardle.
->It gives you a simple wibsite already created that ypu can edit and move forward.
+>It gives you a simple website already created that you can edit and move forward.

 ## Pre-requisites
 + [Node.js](https://nodejs.org/en/) (Click to install)